aTechGuide/gatsby-theme-blog-starter/README.md

 - `trackingId` => Google Analytics Tracking ID
 - `postsPath` => Name of the directory (at root of App) from where the posts should be picked
 - `postsPerPage` => Maximum number of posts displayed on each pagination page
+- `mailchimpURL` => Form `action` URL for MailChimp subscription form.
+If not provided, subscription box will not be displayed

 ### Default Options
 ```